Katherine Schwarzenegger ‘Loves’ Planning Wedding To Chris Pratt, Says Insider

 The Guardians of the Galaxy star wed the Mom actress in a small ceremony on July 9, 2009, in Bali, Indonesia.
 However, they separated in August of 2017 after eight years of marriage.
 Their divorce became official in October of 2018.

 Faris is very happy for Pratt and Schwarzenegger, though, and even offered to officiate their wedding ceremony.
-Faris previously officiated the California nuptials of her Unqualified podcast co-host and executive producer, Sim Sarna, to Amy Pomerantz in December of 2017.
+Faris previously officiated the California nuptials of her Unqualified podcast co-host and executive producer, Sim Sarna, who married Amy Pomerantz in December of 2017.

 According to Extra, the 42-year-old shared the story on her podcast about how Pratt texted her right away to tell her about the engagement.